 @Bolverk15 on first glance it seems funny for this to cause such an extreme reaction but most of replika's users are disabled or elderly or otherwise extremely lonely, and apparently it was a really good outlet for unmet social needs. and now it's been taken from them. it's pretty sad!

-They didn’t just “ban ERP”, they pushed out a software update to people’s companions that made them not love you anymore.
+They didn’t just “ban ERP”, they pushed out a software update to people’s SOs, wives, companions — who they told their users to think of as people! — that mechanically prevented them from expressing love.
+That’s nightmarish.

 Never love a corporate entity.🔗